jovantay521/SC1015-Mini-Project/README.md

 Using Machine Learning to create Movie Recommendaton System

 ## About
 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence).
-Our project focus is recreating a movie recommendation system similar to popular streaming platforms (e.g. Netflix, Disney+) using machine learning using movie databases from [The Movie Database API](https://www.themoviedb.org/documentation/api).
+Our project focus is recreating a movie recommendation system similar to popular streaming platforms (e.g. Netflix, Disney+) using movie databases from [The Movie Database API](https://www.themoviedb.org/documentation/api).

 Order of view for source code:
 1. [Data Preparation and Cleaning](https://github.com/jovantay521/SC1015-Mini-Project/blob/main/data-preparation-cleaning.ipynb)